-Ghoulishly good Halloween gummy eyeballs!
+Ghoulishly good Halloween gummy eyeball dog treats!
 Here’s the scoop on how we made these layered gelatin gummy eyeball dog treats.
-Don’t be spooked, though.
-They’re much easier to make than you might think, and the technique can be easily adapted to make human Halloween eyeball gummies for people, too.
+Don’t be spooked.
+They’re much easier to make than you might think, and the technique can be easily adapted to make Halloween eyeball gummies for people, too.
 Switch up the flavours for people appeal though, unless you’re playing tricks.
 Happy howloween!

 Keeping an Eye on Fun

 This last minute Halloween treat post was inspired by a challenge from our Instagram furfriends @PawsomeBites.
 Their challenge was to create a healthy spooky eyeball dog treat for Halloween.
 And you know me.
 Haha!
 How could I possibly resist creating a little something ghoulish?
 I’ve shared our eyeballs via our Instagram and stories, and here are the details for those of you who’d prefer a full step-by-step how to post with additional instructions and photos.
 Don’t be creeped out, they’re actually really just easy layered gummy dog treats!

 Making Layered Gelatin Gummies

 To make layered gelatin gummies, whether for dog treats or human snacks, you need a extra little time and patience.
 Layered gelatin gummies are easy to make, they but do require careful timing.
-New layers are added when the preceding layer has set to a gentle touch so that the liquids don’t mix, but before it has fully set and cured in order to adhere the layers.
+New layers are added when the preceding layer has set to a gentle touch.
+That way the liquids don’t mix together, but things aren’t yet fully set and cured so that the layers will stick together.
 Just like making layered jelly for humans.
 Too soon and they will melt into each other.
-Too late and they may not hold together in the finished treats.
+Too late and they might not hold together in the finished treats.
 Don’t worry.
-It all tastes the same in the end, even if you miss the mark a little on looks.
+It all tastes the same in the end though, even if you miss the mark a little on looks.
 And the dogs won’t judge on looks.

 Depending on your flavours, volumes, and ingredients, the gelatin base can be made in one batch and split, or prepared in separated batches.
 If splitting, the base will need to be kept warm enough not to gel before layering.
-All three of my layers here are the same chicken stock gelatin base, tinted and flavoured with different add-ins to create the layered gelatin gummy eyeballs.
+All three of my layers here are made from the same chicken stock gelatin base, tinted and flavoured with different add-ins to create the layered gelatin gummy eyeballs.

 Picking a Mould for Gelatin Gummy Eyeballs